7 Tips To Prepare For The Athletic Recruitment Process

 This guide is helpful because it’s an all-encompassing resource on athletic recruitment.
 Some of the topics discussed include the varying academic standards for Divisions I, II, and III athletics, information on scholarships, national letters of intent, recruiting calendars, and much more.

 For those students who’d like to play varsity sports, but not at the NCAA level, there is also the National Association of Intercollegiate Athletics (NAIA).
-For information on how NAIA differs from NCAA, there is a college-bound student-athlete guide for that level, too.
+For information on how NAIA differs from NCAA, there is a guide for that level, too.

 2. Gather the Necessary Academic Information

 For recruits who must market themselves to college coaches, it’s crucial to have all the necessary academic information on hand for whenever it’s needed.
 The goal is to make a coach’s job as easy as possible from a recruitment standpoint because it allows the coach to focus on what’s really important and shows that a potential recruit is serious about playing at the next level.

 Academically speaking, there are a few things student-athletes should always have ready: an updated unofficial transcript, current year and/or next year’s course schedule, any available SAT/ACT scores (practice or official tests), and the dates of any planned future tests.

 If a coach is interested in a recruit, he or she will want (among other information) the recruit’s relevant academic information to bring to the admissions office to see if that athlete would be a competitive applicant.
 Providing all this academic information to the coach makes his or her job much easier, and it provides clarity to a recruit much faster regarding whether or not he or she has a good shot at recruitment.